ssherwood/skel-boot-gradle/README.md

 My goals are limited to exploring alternative ways of thinking about application architecture including organization and composition of components.
-As this is somewhat controversial and could be considered an example of premature optimization, it does seems worthy of deeper exploration.
+As this is somewhat controversial and could be considered an example of premature optimization, but it does seems worthy of deeper exploration.

 ## Observations